iluuu1994/nullsafe-operator-rfc/rfc.md

 null?->foo(bar())->baz();
 ```

 Both the function `bar()` and the method `baz()` are called. `baz()` will cause a "Call to a member function on null" error.
 Evaluating method arguments makes it the most surprising of the three options.
-This was also the reason the last RFC moved back to discussion.
+This was the primary criticism of [the last RFC](https://wiki.php.net/rfc/nullsafe_calls).

 2\.
 Short circuiting for method arguments but not chained method calls